FERMANAGH WILD BEE PROJECT

 WILD BEES PROJECT

-We will monitor the boxes for 3-4 years by visual observations.
+We monitor the boxes for 3-4 years by visual observations.
 We will also collect data from temperature and humidity sensors fitted in each box.

 The objectives of the Wild Bee Project are: